Barn Cat Program

 Cats eligible for the program must not be declawed or be a kitten.

-Your new barn cats will receive all tests and vaccines an indoor cat gets.
-They are spayed or neutered, vaccinated for rabies, distemper, and other diseases, tested negative for FIV and feline leukemia, and their ears are "tipped" to indicate the cat has been altered.
+Your new barn cats will be spayed or neutered, vaccinated for rabies, combo tested, and their ears are "tipped" to indicate the cat has been altered.
 Barn cats do better in pairs and in some cases, it's required based on the animals' needs.